Rate Engine Bible

 Last minute discount

-To add a last minute discount, for example if the booking is less than 14 days away, create a percentage based discount and select a booking criteria of Number of Nights is Less Than 14.
+To add a last minute discount, for example if the booking is less than 14 days away, create a percentage based discount and select a booking criteria of Arrival Days from Now is Less Than 14.

 Military discount, Repeat guest discount